laurolins/nanocube/README.md

 # About this branch

 This branch (`v4`) contains a new implementation of Nanocubes in the C programming language.
 The goal with this new implementation was to get a much finer control in all aspects of the data structure and specially on its memory aspects (allocation, layout).
-In our original C++ template-based implementation of Nanocubes (up to version 3.3), we implemented the Nanocube data structure on top of C++ STL (standard library) data structures and while this was a reasonable solution at the time, it had some important downsides: (1) complex serialization which made it hard to save/load Nanocube into files; (2) variation in the guts of a Nanocube based on the specific STL implementation we used.
+In our original C++ template-based implementation of Nanocubes (up to version 3.3), we implemented the Nanocube data structure on top of C++ STL (standard library) and while this was a reasonable solution at the time, it had some important downsides: (1) complex serialization which made it hard to save/load Nanocube into files; (2) variations in the internal memory layout of a Nanocube based on the specific STL implementation we used.

 # Compiling on Linux